 "One of the costliest perfumes on the market today is called Joy."
 It is put up by Jean Patou, and sold in jade and crystal bottles."

 So what does it smell like?
 It is classified as a floral fragrance for women.
 It starts with a flowery green top, followed by a luxurious natural floral heart, resting on a feminine floral base.

-- Base notes: musk, sandalwood, civet
+- Base notes: vanilla, musk, Mysore sandalwood, civet

 The predominant ingredients of Bulgarian rose and jasmine-one ounce each, it is said requires 10,600 jasmine flowers and 28 dozen May roses, the scent is a timeless masterpiece in simplicity.
 During two short weeks in the summer, several kilos of blossoms are harvested from the Jean Patou flower fields in Grasse to achieve the 10,600 flowers required for just one bottle of Joy perfume.
 The luxurious composition is coveted by women around the world.

 Joy also made use of the Jasmin 231 base made by Firmenich.
 Jasmin 231 lent a trail of honeysuckle to the jasmine.
 Also used the Schimmel & Company chemical hyacinthine, and the schiff base citrindol (Indole/Citral) made by Firmenich.

 - 1 oz Parfum Baccarat Flacon

 The most commonly found bottle for Joy is the classic design by Louis Sue, made up of elegant cut crystal.
 Two strange bottles were made, one of black glass, and the other entirely covered in gold. these are thought to be prototypes and not actually sold.